Lilly Pulitzer: Life in Print

 Before the launch of Life in Print visual strategy the homepage bounce rate was 41%.
 After launching Life in Print, the homepage bounce rate dropped to 16.25%, and with further illustrative exploration dropped to an incredible 9.65%.
 Industry average is 38-40%.

 Print pieces also saw an enormous leap of success.
 ROI on seasonal direct mail campaigns ranged from $12-$26.
 That is exceptional against industry standards.

 Lilly Pulitzer company sales continued to climb in a period when fashion at large struggled to grow.
-The design team, under my leadership, grew and continued developing Life in Print collateral for all platforms.
-Life in Print continues to elevate the brand today!
-Check it out here.
+The design and ecommerce teams, under my leadership, grew from one to ten, and continues to flourish as internal digital + creative services squad.